Sadik/SubjectBot/README.md

     [Telegram]
     token: 1223456789:abcdefghijklmnopqrstu

-This way I don't need to exclude lines from commit and I can't accidently commit my token Well I can if I didn't add the config.ini to gitignore.
+This way I don't need to exclude lines from commit and I can't accidently commit my token.